 Unforgettable, captivating, and eye-opening.
 That’s how Rose Yeh describes her study abroad experience in Chile.

-Yeh, a graduating senior, is part of the group of students who have taken part in the International Ofice’s Latin American Initiative.
-The goal of this program is to double the number of longhorns studying abroad in Latin America.
+Yeh, a graduating senior, participated in the International Office’s Latin America Initiative.
+The goal of this program is to double the number of Longhorns studying abroad in Latin America.

 Tell us a little about yourself.
 What are you studying and what are your career goals?

 I am a senior who is graduating this August.
 I am studying biochemistry and I want to pursue a career in the medical field as a physician.
 Right now, I am doing activities to reach that goal.
-This coming semester, I will be serving as teaching assistant for General Chemistry in the UT Chemistry Department.
+I will be serving as teaching assistant for General Chemistry in the UT Chemistry Department this coming semester.